-- 3.2.17.
-Flexible approach In areas where considerable new development is proposed, opportunities may arise for more communal waste management and collection facilities, given that a large number of waste storage bins may not be the most appropriate or desirable solution.
+- Flexible approach In areas where considerable new development is 3.2.14. proposed, opportunities may arise for more communal waste management and collection facilities, given that a large number of waste storage bins may not be the most appropriate or desirable solution.
 In these instances a greater flexibility in the type of receptacle, to minimise visual impact, may be required.
-If however, this had an impact on the current infrastructure and types of collection vehicle used, developer contributions would be also be required.
-A more flexible approach would only be permissible in relation to developments of sufficient scale to justify a dedicated vehicle to service its needs. - 3.2.18.
-Road Standards Road design and layout standards must take account of the Council's access requirement for waste collection vehicles.
-General principles are: - All access roads should be designed to discourage indiscriminate parking which may hinder a collection vehicle from safe access to service bins.
+The Council's Cleansing Service should be consulted on any alternative storage requirements to ensure that the Council's current fleet, infrastructure and collection system are compatible. - Road Standards Road design and layout standards must take account of 3.2.15. the Council's access requirement for waste collection vehicles.
+General principles are: - All public roads should be designed to discourage indiscriminate parking which may hinder a collection vehicle from safe access to service bins.
 The Roads Service will examine the roads layout of new developments with this in mind. - The layout of roads should be such as to ensure reasonable convenience for the collecting vehicle and the collectors.
-The general carriageway width for residential roads is 5.5metre (6 metres for potential bus routes) which may reduce to 3.5 metres where road narrowings are used as traffic calming feature.
-The Roads Service will examine roads layout and widths with the following in mind: - Elimination of the need for waste collection vehicles to reverse on the public road. - Waste collection vehicles can operate mainly in a forward direction. - 3.2.19.
-The Health & Safety Executive Guidance advises that local authorities 'work with planners to reduce the need for reversing and build in turning circles and roads that are wide enough.'
-(HSE Waste Industry Safety & Health Guidance 23). - 3.2.20.
+The general carriageway width for residential roads is 5.5metre (6 metres for potential bus routes) which may reduce to 3.5 metres where road narrowings are used as a traffic calming feature. - Preclude the need for vehicles to reverse on the public road. - The Health & Safety Executive Guidance advises that local authorities 'work 3.2.16. with planners to reduce the need for reversing and build in turning circles and roads that are wide enough.'
+(HSE Waste Industry Safety & Health Guidance 23).

+- 3.2.17.
 Turning circles are important for operating collection vehicles and consideration should be given to manoeuvring requirements.
-The preferred turning circle radius for a residential development is 10.5 (21m diameter).
-If a developer can demonstrate that a large refuse vehicle can turn within a smaller area, the Roads Service will examine and consider such. - 3.2.21.
-If reversing is unavoidable (e.g. cannot accommodate a 21m turning circle) then the distance should not exceed 12m.
-Vehicles operating in service areas should enter and leave in a forward direction.
-Turning places, if required, should provide for the largest vehicle currently in use.
-Dimensions are 9.97m length by 2.54m width by 3.8m height. - 3.2.22.
-Roads providing access to waste storage areas and buildings should have foundations and a hardwearing surface capable of withstanding a gross vehicle weight of 26 tonnes.
-Pavement design and construction depths of materials for various classifications of roads must be approved by the Roads Service.

-- 3.2.23.
-Adequate clearance should be provided above the vehicle when it passes under canopies, building overhangs or when collection is undertaken within a building. - The above requirements are in accordance with British Standard 5906:2005 Waste Management in Buildings Code of Practice. - 3.2.24.
+The preferred turning circle radius for a residential development is a minimum of 10.5 (21m diameter). - 3.2.18.
+Developers have to design layouts which function effectively on all roads.
+The Council's Cleansing & Recycling services are following the protocol of no reversing on a public road.
+Therefore the layout of developments has to be designed to facilitate the movement of refuse collection vehicles in a forward gear.
+The designer must be aware that designs which do not enable this protocol to be carried out will be unlikely to be considered favourably - 3.2.19.
 Developers should note that waste collection vehicles will not access roads that do not meet the standard for adoption.
 For phased development, where properties are to be occupied prior to the adoption of roads, it may be necessary to make temporary arrangements for the storage and collection of waste and recycling at the boundary of the development.